 My paintings are intuitive, en plein air and impressionist working in mostly watercolours but sometimes in acrylics from the abstract to impressionist.
 I am engaged in two series of acrylic paintings named “Imagined Landscapes of Mexico”, and “Landscape Squares”.
-Also, a new series entitled “Landscapes of British Columbia”.
+Also, a new series of “Landscapes of British Columbia”; please note above.
 In general my work spans a broad range of subjects and styles, including landscapes, buildings and seascapes.
 I attempt to create a feeling, an impression, rather than a picture, to evoke a deeper emotional response from the viewer.
 Recently, I found a new expression in acrylics, using joint compound (plaster) impressions of various shapes; and also using tissue paper, applying acrylic colours, cutting up the paper and applying the pieces to a gessoed board.
 The “Landscape Squares”” include these new, for me, approaches and applications to my art.
 Abstract painting is about memory, passion and expression.
 I have ventured into painting larger canvasses, 50cm X 50cm.

 I like to work in watercolour, with as much under-drawing as I can get away with.
 I like the unpredictability of a medium which is affected as much by humidity, gravity, the way that heavier particles in the wash settle into the undulations of the paper surface, as by whatever I wish to do with it.
 In other mediums you have more control, you are responsible for every mark on the page — but with watercolour you are in a dialogue with the paint, it responds to you and you respond to it in turn.
 This encourages an intuitive response, a spontaneity which allows magic to happen on the page.
 When I begin an illustration, I usually work up from small sketches — which indicate in a simple way, something of the atmosphere or dynamics of an illustration; then I create drawings on a larger scale.
 When I’ve reached a stage where the drawing looks complete enough I’ll transfer it to watercolour paper, but I like to leave as much unresolved as possible before starting to put on washes.
 This allows for an interaction with the medium itself, a dialogue between me and the paint.
 It’s fun to see where it goes!